Integrated Neurology Services

 If you’ve had a head injury or are having seizures, an electroencephalogram (EEG) is a powerful diagnostic tool to assess the electrical activity in your brain.
-With offices in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community the board-certified neurologists at Integrated Neurology Services offer EEGs to evaluate your brain health.
+With offices across Northern Virginia in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community, the board-certified neurologists at Integrated Neurology Services offer EEGs to evaluate your brain health.
 Call Integrated Neurology Services or schedule an appointment for an EEG online today.

 An EEG is a diagnostic test that monitors and records the electrical activity in your brain and brain wave patterns.
 The test is noninvasive and painless and provides quick and accurate information to help your doctor diagnose seizures or other brain disorders.